-On September 24, 2013, the Corporation entered into an agreement with the Federal Financing Bank (the FFB), a federal instrumentality subject to the supervision and direction of the U. S. Treasury.
+On September 24, 2013, the Corporation entered into an agreement with the Federal Financing Bank (the FFB), a federal instrumentality subject to the supervision and direction of the U.S. Treasury.
 Pursuant to this agreement, the FFB may advance funds to the Corporation when exigent market circumstances threaten an insured System Bank's ability to pay maturing debt obligations.
 The Corporation will in turn use the funds advanced by the FFB to provide assistance to the System banks until market conditions improve.
-The agreement provides for a short-term revolving credit facility of up to \$10 billion and terminates on September 30, 2014, unless otherwise extended.
+The agreement provides for a short-term revolving credit facility of up to \$10 billion, is renewable annually and terminates on September 30, 2015, unless otherwise further extended.